Frequently Asked Questions

-If you want to be able to charge your Android phone while it is connected to your Howler, you need the Android pack which includes an USB OTG adapter and a USB-C cable.
+If you want to be able to charge your Android phone or iPhone 15 while it is connected to your Howler, you need the Android & iPhone 15 pack which includes an USB OTG adapter and a USB-C cable.

 If you want to connect your Howler to your iPhone, you will need the iOS pack.
 This includes an adapter and a USB-A to USB-C cable.
 This adapter also allows you to charge your iPhone while it is connected with your Howler.